Lake Frierson State Park: Recreation

 Camping is available in four class C and three class D campsites on the east side of the lake.
 Picnic areas are scattered throughout the park, and an air-conditioned and heated pavilion with room for 80 attendees is available for rent.
 Fishing for bream, catfish, crappie, and bass is available in the timber-filled Lake Frierson.
 Non-motor fishing boats and pedal boats are available for rent, and bait, fishing and camping supplies and gifts can be purchased at the visitor center.
 Visitors are also able to hike along the circular 1/2 mi Dogwood Lane Trail, a self-guided interpretative trail.

-Crowley's Ridge State Park is 10 mi to the north on Arkansas Highway 141, offering additional camping and recreational activities.